-In a world led by tech giants and multi-billion advertising empires, small business advertising can be quite a challenging task, especially if one wants to compete with larger companies.
+In a world led by tech giants and multi-billion advertising empires, small business advertising can be quite challenging, especially if one wants to compete with larger companies.

-For those of you who'd like to try and start advertising your small business independently, we'd like to share some tips on how to advertise a business even if your marketing budget is tight.
+For those of you who'd like to try and start advertising your small business independently, we'd like to share some tips on promoting your business, even if your marketing budget is tight.

 Tip #1: Pick the right channel and be good at it